Hero (Angel): Plot

 Cordelia pitches Angel an idea for a commercial, but he is skeptical.
 She then films Doyle, who is uncomfortable and awkward on camera.
 Cordelia is frustrated with Angel’s brooding, so Doyle volunteers to talk to him.
 Angel tells Doyle how he sacrificed his humanity and happiness with Buffy in order to be able to continue fighting evil; Doyle commends Angel’s heroism and avers that he himself lacks that strength, as he cannot even ask out, or be truthful with, Cordelia.
 Later, Doyle is about to tell Cordelia his secret when he has a vision.
 Arriving on the scene of the vision, Angel and Doyle find a group of Lister demon refugees hiding who hail Angel as their “Promised One.”
 They are being pursued by The Scourge, a stormtrooper army of pure-blood demons who hate all demons of mixed blood.
 Doyle tells Angel about a similar incident in his past, in which he failed to help others of his own kind who were being hunted by The Scourge: unprotected, they were massacred.

 Angel’s team arranges passage for the Listers on a cargo ship.
 Rieff, a Lister who is skeptical of Angel, takes off alone; Doyle pursues him and persuades him to return, but The Scourge approach.
 Doyle and Angel create a diversion, resulting in Angel pretending to join The Scourge.
 Angel learns that they have a human blood-specific WMD, the Beacon, and that the cargo ship ’s first mate has betrayed them.
 When the Listers board the ship one of them unwittingly reveals to Cordelia that Doyle is half-demon.
 When Doyle arrives with Rieff, Cordelia admonishes him for having withheld that and tells him to ask her out.

 Angel arrives, warning of the impending attack and the first mate’s betrayal.
 The Listers secure themselves in the ship’s hold while Angel fights.
 He cannot prevent The Scourge from lowering the Beacon into the hold, and with the hatches locked from the outside, the Listers and Angel’s team are trapped.
 Angel prepares to defuse the Beacon, knowing it will be suicide.
 As they say goodbye, Doyle echoes Angel’s earlier words about heroism and then knocks him to the bottom of the hold.
 He kisses Cordelia and a purple light passes from his mouth to hers.
 He jumps onto the Beacon and, as it disintegrates his body, unplugs it, saving everyone else.
 Later, Angel and Cordelia watch Doyle’s commercial.

 Production details

 Special effects Supervisor Loni Peristere explains David Greenwalt described his vision of Doyle's death as "I want him to melt to death...I want his flesh to melt off and muscle and then bones."
 Peristere was concerned that that effect would be too graphic for television.
-He shot Doyle in his demon form, and Doyle with half-burned make-up then used mat elements to digitally "chew through his skin", including an element of acetone poured on Styrofoam.
+He shot Doyle in his demon form, and Doyle with half-burned make-up then used matte elements to digitally "chew through his skin", including an element of acetone poured on Styrofoam.